Claude runtime authorization

 Block specific argument values: email domains, SQL statements containing DELETE, payment amounts above a threshold.
 Enforce at the data level, not the prompt level.

-Route sensitive tool calls to approval queues.
-Approvers get Slack or email notifications.
+Route review-required tool calls to approval queues.
+Approvers get configured approval channel or email notifications with the decision context.
 The agent pauses until a human responds.
-One-click allow or deny.

-Every tool call logged with tool name, arguments, decision, reason, timestamp, and user context.
+Governed tool calls can log tool name, arguments, decision, reason, timestamp, and user context.
 Queryable via API.
-Exportable for SOC2 and compliance.
+Exportable for SOC 2 and compliance.

 Frequently asked questions